RobomandosLab/StarstormReturns/README.md

 - Swuff for helping kickstart the codebase
 - Starstorm 2 team for their design guidance and support
 - Starstorm fans everywhere
-- Kris for helping get SSR development started!
+- Kris for their previous work on SSR
-- Khlerik, iDeathHD, and other RoRR Modding Toolkit contributors for their work on making modding possible
+- Khlerik, iDeathHD, and other ReturnsAPI contributors for their work on making modding possible
 - Risk of Rain Discord, and RoRRModcord for playtesting and feedback
-- SwedishFish75, Dragonrster for translations!
+- SwedishFish75 for Spanish Translation